United States in World War I: Women's roles

-World War I saw women taking traditionally men's jobs in large numbers for the first time in American history.
+World War I saw women taking traditionally male jobs in large numbers for the first time in American history.
 Many women worked on the assembly lines of factories, assembling munitions.
 Some department stores employed African American women as elevator operators and cafeteria waitresses for the first time.

 Most women remained housewives.
 The Food Administration helped housewives prepare more nutritious meals with less waste and with optimum use of the foods available.
 Most important, the morale of the women remained high, as millions of middle-class women joined the Red Cross as volunteers to help soldiers and their families.
 With rare exceptions, women did not try to block the draft.

 The Department of Labor created a Women in Industry group, headed by prominent labor researcher and social scientist Mary van Kleeck.
 This group helped develop standards for women who were working in industries connected to the war alongside the War Labor Policies Board, of which van Kleeck was also a member.
 After the war, the Women in Industry Service group developed into the U.S. Women's Bureau, headed by Mary Anderson.